digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 You must **NOT** create a load balancer with `Proxy` support by using the `DigitalOcean` web console, as any setting done outside `DOKS` is automatically `overridden` by DOKS `reconciliation`.

-Then, save the values file and apply changes using `Helm`:
+4. Save the values file and apply changes using `Helm`:

 ```shell
 HELM_CHART_VERSION="6.7.13"